nightwatchjs/nightwatch-docs/guide/writing-tests/nightwatch-inspector.md

 #### Step 3 - Open Nightwatch selector

 Running the test would have opened up a browser and it would be paused at the line where `.debug()` was present.
-Now open dev-tools, click on &gt;&gt; & select Nightwatch Inspector
+Now open dev-tools, click on __>>__ and select Nightwatch Inspector

 ![Nightwatch Inspector][image-1]